onginas/SDPG-Agent/README.md

 - There's <b>InteractiveScript_for_Training&Testing.ipynb</b> file for jupyter notebook execution where is described and showed the implementation of SDPG Agent
 - The necessary python files are below.
 There's necessary to keep all these files in current workdir
 	* network_utils.py
-		*utilities for neural network
+		* utilities for neural network

 	* network_body.py
-		*files with classes for Fully Connected Neural Network or Dummy Body
+		* files with classes for Fully Connected Neural Network or Dummy Body

 	* network_heads.py
-		*file with critic and actor neural network with function for prediction for Q_values or action
+		* file with critic and actor neural network with function for prediction for Q_values or action

 	* agent_based.py
 		* file with base function for each agent

 	* SDPG_agent.py
-		*file with SDPG Agent with functions
+		* file with SDPG Agent with functions

 	* randomProcess.py
-		*file with Orstein-Uhlenbeck process for adding noise
+		* file with Orstein-Uhlenbeck process for adding noise

+	* prioritised_experience_replay
+	 	* file for prioritised experience replay buffer

 ### Requeriments:
 - numpy